doooby/compote/README.md

 Each project is represented as a **"compote jar"** - a dedicated directory that holds configuration and git source code, optionally cached libraries, data to be persisted, etc.

-You define your own scripts inside the project, that does all necessary work before a release docker image can be built and containers run.
-These scripts are run as the deployer user and give you simple access to compote tasks to run containers and access the jar's directory.
-The compote cli runner is elevated to root to be able to do stuff.
+You define your own scripts inside the project, which do all the necessary work before a release docker image can be built and the container run.
+These scripts are run as the deployer user.

 ## Requirements